lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 different PTE solvers in the ``singularity-eos`` suite satisfy different numbers of constraints to machine precision, exposing trade-offs between performance, robustness, and conservation.

-Moreover, what can be satisfied depends on the independent variables and constraint equations enforced by the solver.

-``singularity-eos`` provides introspection into what a given

-while In full generality
-these constraints are satisfied only up to the residual tolerance of the solver utilized.

-However, **all** solvers are constructed such that the mass fraction constraint is satisfied up to machine precision.
-Similarly, solvers that use density as an independent variable, satisfy the volume fraction constraint, and those that use energy as an independent variable satisfy the energy constraint.

 Each solver also reports which of these constraints it satisfies via the method